WheteThunger/TargetableDrones/README.md

 - `EnableTurretTargeting` (`true` or `false`) -- While `true`, drones can be targeted by Auto Turrets.
 - `EnableSAMTargeting` (`true` or `false`) -- While `true`, drones can be targeted by SAM Sites.
+- `NPCTargeting`
+  - `Range` (Default: `60.0`) -- Determines how far away NPCs can target drones.
+  - `EnabledByNpcPrefab` -- Determines whether each type of NPC can target drones.
 - `DefaultSharingSettings` (each `true` or `false`) -- These settings determine whether a player's Auto Turrets or SAM Sites will target drones deployed by their teammates, friends, clanmates, or ally clanmates.

 ## Recommended compatible plugins